Preparing for an Emergency

 Share Button

-I am the Manager of Mission Delivery for MSAA's MRI Access Program.
-I have a Bachelor's Degree in Psychology and over two years of clinical experience working in MRI.
-In my free time, I love spending time with friends and family and will seize any opportunity to be by the ocean or the beach!
-Fan of the NE Patriots!
+I'm the Manager of Mission Delivery of MSAA's MRI Access Program.
+I hold a Bachelors of Science Degree in Psychology and have over two years of clinical experience working in MRI.
+Outside my professional role, I enjoy being active and spending time with my family and friends.

 Leave a Comment